vipingautam1906/VATML/README.md

 ```
 For CubeMX

--  We have shared the pretrained weights (./Weights/model_best.onnx), import them from ./Weights/model_best.onnx  in network option, select Compression: Medium
+-  We have shared the pretrained weights (./Weights/model_best.onnx), import them from ./Weights/model_best.onnx  in network option, select Compression: None (default)
 -  In advanced settings, click on ONLY "Use activation buffer for input buffer" & "Use activation buffer for the output buffer"

 For Keil-MDK5